Why the Galaxy S10 Plus could be Samsung's iPhone XR

 The Samsung Galaxy S10e hasn't featured prominently in post-launch coverage, or in what we've witnessed people searching for online, with interest in the Galaxy S10 and S10 Plus comfortably outstripping it.

 At first glance it seems odd.
-The S10e is priced at the same level as the iPhone XR, and both devices offer up a healthy portion of flagship features to keep the more price-conscious buyer interested.
+The S10e is priced at the same level as iPhone XR deals, and both devices offer up a healthy portion of flagship features to keep the more price-conscious buyer interested.

 Dig a little deeper, though, and it becomes apparent why the cheapest S10 model isn't getting the same adulation as its iPhone counterpart.